qut-dmrc/encrypt_all_the_things/encrypt_all_the_things_slides/index.md

 # Group activity!

-Discuss in your groups how what we have covered today applies to your research.
+Discuss in groups how what we have covered today applies to your research.
+* What did you get out of this session?
+* What privacy or security issues might effect your research?

 ---

-Questions?
+# Questions?

 ---